BCCI decides to seek SC approval to relax tenure reform, Jay Shah to represent Board at ICC CEC

 "Whenever the meeting takes place, Jay will go," a top official said.
 However, the Board has not yet decided on its representative for the ICC Board meetings.

 Besides, the BCCI decided to defer the appointment of the Cricket Advisory Committee (CAC).
-"It will be done after the December 3 hearing in the Supreme Court," an official said.
+"We will form CAC and we met (Obudsman) Justice D K Jain.
+Me and VVS (Laxman) were cleared, we need to get proper clarity on what is conflict and and what is not," Ganguly said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)